Revised October 2019

 Approved January 1996

-Emergency physicians treat the majority of acutely ill and injured children in the United States.
+Emergency physicians treat the majority of acutely ill and injured children who seek emergency care in the United States.

-- Advocate for emergency preparedness for the care of sick and injured children by ensuring that policies, procedures, and environmental designs are determined by the unique needs of each emergency department and community.
+- Advocate for emergency preparedness that is pediatric-specific and ensure that equipment, provider education, staffing, policies and procedures, and environmental designs address the unique needs of pediatric patients in each community.

-- Educate staff on the option for family presence during procedures and resuscitations in the emergency department.
+- Educate staff on the importance of family presence during procedures and resuscitations in the emergency department.

 - Promote injury and illness prevention for children, parents, and their community.